 What We Offer

 We offer several vocational programs leading to certificates or degrees.
 Massage Therapy is our largest vocational program.
+In the 2016-17 College Catalog, look for Massage Therapy will be listed in the Schedule of Classes the new prefix will be "MASG".
 Students may earn a certificate or continue their studies for an A.A. degree.
 Our winter quarter massage clinic is extremely popular with students, staff, faculty and the community.

 Grading Policy: Most Physical Education courses are now accepted for completion of Area E General Education and are graded on a four-point scale.
 However, students can take the courses on a Pass/No Pass basis upon request.
 Note: All students who wish to earn a certificate of achievement or proficiency must take "required" courses for a grade.